 The reason we care about school work is because every assignment, every academic task, presents a choice about the qualities and attributes they want to associate with.

-With every piece of school work comes the chance to decide what kind of thinker and doer they want to be, to deliberately build the skills they want or deliberately ignore the skills they don’t want (the consequences of which generally turn into motivation for skill-building anyway).
+With every piece of school work comes the chance to decide what kind of thinker and doer they want to be, to deliberately build the skills they want or deliberately ignore the skills they don’t want.

 These two shifts alone have resulted in HUGE breakthroughs for all sorts of learners, at different ages and in different curricula.
 I’m talking firestorms of motivation, newfound pride in school work, whole letter (sometimes two) grade jumps and more.